Colonial-Dev/fishtank/README.md

   - Provide arbitrary additional arguments to pass to `podman run`
   - Apply several prepackaged presets (such as copying a user from the host into the container, or applying security options to fix bind mounts with SELinux)

+Once you have a definition, run `tankctl build` to compile it into an OCI image, followed by `tankctl up` to create a container from the image.

 Complete details on all commands can be found in the `man` pages bundled with Fishtank.
 Alternatively, you can view their Markdown versions [here](https://github.com/Colonial-Dev/fishtank/tree/master/doc).

 ___